burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The C preprocessor behaves completely opposite.

-If you want for some reason to provide users with a means to automatically import modules under which your module depends you should add `export` in front of an import declaration in module interface files.
+If you want for some reason to provide users with a means to automatically import modules under which your module depends, you should add `export` in front of an import declaration in module interface files.
 You can do it in the following way:
 ```cpp
 export import <string>;
 ```